Go to main content

 Chief Executive Officer

 Jim comes to The diaTribe Foundation after seven years as the Vice President of Finance and Administration at Common Sense Media and 6 years as the Managing Director of Equality California where he led the team to successfully pass over 70 pieces of legislation to achieve legal equality for LGBT Californians.
 He also worked at an environmental health organization called The Breast Cancer Fund and at the National office of Parents, Families and Friends of Lesbians and Gays.
-Jim graduated from the University of Florida and lives with his husband, Scott, and their two yellow Labrador Retrievers in San Francisco.
+Jim graduated from the University of Florida and lives with his husband, Scott, and his yellow labrador retriever, Atlas, in San Francisco.

 Michael Howerton